NativeScript/docs-v7/tutorial/chapter-1.md

 	 > close tag
 ```

-Let’s fix the error now by adding the `>` back to line 6 in your `app.component.ts` file.
+Let’s fix the error now by adding the `>` back to line 2 in your `main-page.xml` file.

 ``` XML
 <ActionBar title="My Apple" class="action-bar"></ActionBar>